Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

-In order to describe and compare scenarios with various backgrounds, a domain-neutral formulation is required, which still captures key information.
-In Fig. \ref{fig:threat_scenario_formulation}, the applied formulation concept is schematically represented.
+To describe and compare scenarios with various backgrounds, a domain-neutral formulation is required, which still captures key information.
+Fig. \ref{fig:threat_scenario_formulation} represents the applied formulation concept.
 Threat origin, affected component and threat impact are selected as domain-independent key information.

 The threat origin comprises two groups, namely external and internal.
-In Table \ref{tab:threat_origin}, the considered origins are listed and allocated to one of the two groups, supplemented by information on their background.
-Table \ref{tab:threat_origin} indicates that a broad spectrum of origins is considered, allowing for a holistic investigation of threat scenarios.
+In Table \ref{tab:threat_origin} the considered origins are listed and allocated to one of the two groups, supplemented by information on their background.
+Table \ref{tab:threat_origin} indicates the broad spectrum of origins, enabling a holistic threat scenario investigation.

-Typically, a critical situation develops around a specific component or component type in a system, independent of the threat origin.
+Typically, a critical situation develops around a specific component or component type in a system.
 A cyber attacker will most likely try to manipulate a specific data stream or device to launch the attack.
 A famous example is the Industroyer malware attack on the Ukrainian power system, which targeted the control of circuit breakers in substations \cite{8220480}.
-An aggregator who falsely determines the flexibility potential of its portfolio will affect a flexibility service traded in the market.
-At the same time, the affected components in most cases constitute interface components between the different domains.
-As a result, threat scenarios typically have an impact on multiple domains.
-As an example, flexibility services that are not provided according to the contract will affect both the power system and market operation.
-This dependency can be explained by the strong cross-domain integration of \glspl{FM}.
+An aggregator who falsely determines the potential of its portfolio will affect a flexibility service traded in the market.

-At the end of every scenario there is a potential negative impact, which typically is of social or financial nature.
+At the end of every scenario there is a potential negative impact, typically of social or financial nature.
 However, other impact, such as a loss of private information, are taken into account.
 To allow for a better overview and to demonstrate how fundamentally different threat origins can result in similar critical situations, scenarios are grouped by the affected component.
-Table \ref{tab:summary_of_threat_scenarios} summarizes the scenarios, including probable impacts and threat origins, which are given as numbers referring to Table \ref{tab:threat_origin}.
+Table \ref{tab:summary_of_threat_scenarios} summarizes the scenarios, including threat origins, given as numbers referring to Table \ref{tab:threat_origin}, and impacts.